aparnasnair86/lj_md_simulation/README.md

 # Lennard-Jones Molecular Dynamics Simulation

-This project implements a simple Molecular Dynamics (MD) simulation of particles interacting via the Lennard-Jones potential.
+This project implements a simple Molecular Dynamics (MD) simulation of particles interacting via the repulsive Lennard-Jones potential.
 It uses the Velocity-Verlet integration scheme with periodic boundary conditions.

 ## Features